mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 Copy code
 podman run -d --name rsyslog-container -v /var/log/logcontainer:/var/log/rsyslog -e TZ=<timezone> --net=host --user <username> rsyslog/rsyslog
 This should resolve the issue and allow the rsyslog service inside the container to bind to a network address and write logs as expected.

+# Here are the steps to install a new kernel for a Red Hat Enterprise Linux (RHEL) server from an existing repository:
+Update the system's package list: sql
+Copy code
+sudo yum update
+Install the desired kernel package using yum:
+Copy code
+sudo yum install kernel
+Update the boot loader configuration to set the new kernel as the default when the system boots: c
+Copy code
+sudo grub2-set-default 0
+Reboot the system to use the new kernel:
+Copy code
+sudo reboot
+By following these steps, you will have installed a new kernel from an existing repository and set it as the default when the system boots.
+The previous kernel will still be available in the boot loader and can be selected during boot-up.